-If you are staying several days in Venice, I strongly recommend that you clear your schedule for a day and visit the other most important and beautiful islands of the Venetian lagoon: Murano, Burano, and Torcello.
+If you are going to spend several days in Venice, I strongly recommend that you reserve half a day to visit the other most important and beautiful islands of the Venetian lagoon: Murano, Burano and Torcello.

-- Half day guided trip to Murano, Burano and Torcello from Venice - From $ 26
+Half day guided tour of Murano, Burano and Torcello

-2. Visit to a glass factory in Murano with glass blowing demonstration
+Visit a glass factory in Murano with glass blowing demonstration

-This is the most economical way to discover how the famous Murano glass is created.
-This ticket includes the guided tour, lasting half an hour and in English, to a traditional glass factory, but you will have to get to Murano and then return to Venice on your own and aboard one of the many vaporettos that make the journey several times a day (you can check the schedules of the vaporettos and how they work on the official website).
+This is the most economical way to discover how the famous Murano glass is worked.
+This activity includes the glass blowing demonstration, half an hour long and in English.
+However, you will have to get to Murano and then return to Venice on your own and aboard one of the many vaporettos that make the trip several times a day (you can get your transport pass in Venice that includes the trip to Murano, among other nearby islands).

-- You will understand why glass from the island of Murano is considered the highest quality handcrafted glass in the world.
+- You will understand why the glass from the island of Murano is considered the best handcrafted glass in the world.

-- You will discover the history of this century-old art with a demonstration by a master craftsman who will reveal how molten glass is molded through a combination of heat, blowing, and sculptural techniques.
+- You will discover the history of this centuries-old art with a demonstration by a master craftsman who will reveal how molten glass is molded through a combination of heat, blowing and sculptural techniques.

-- In addition to seeing its origin, you will contemplate works of art made of Murano glass in the factory's showroom.
+- In addition to seeing its origin, you will see works of art made from Murano glass in the factory's showroom.

-- You will enjoy a 20% discount discount to purchase a piece of authentic Murano glass.
+- You will enjoy a 20% discount to purchase an object made with authentic Murano glass.

 - You will take home a small glass souvenir.

-3. Private guided day trip to Murano by water cab with glass blowing demonstration and hotel pick up from Venice
+Private guided tour of Murano by water cab with glassblowing demonstration and hotel pick-up

-If you are interested in visiting the island of Murano in a more complete, comfortable, and personalized way, choose this private tour with hotel pick up and water cab ride along the Grand Canal.
-You will do the whole tour with a professional guide in English and you will get to know the most iconic sights of Venice in a totally exclusive experience.
+If you are interested in visiting the island of Murano in a more complete, comfortable and personalized way, choose this private tour with hotel pick-up and water cab ride on the Grand Canal.
+You will do the whole tour with a professional guide in English and you will get to know the most iconic of Venice in a totally exclusive experience.

-You will tour its historic center with your guide and see places such as the Basilica of St. Mary and St. Donatus, dating from the 7th century, with three naves and apse in Byzantine style, which houses the remains of St. Donatus, bishop of Ebria, and the supposed remains of the dragon that killed him, as well as several exquisite polychrome marble mosaics with allegorical representations of animals and geometric motifs.
+You will tour its historic center hand in hand with your guide seeing places like the 7th century Basilica of St. Mary and St. Donatus, with three naves and apse in Byzantine style and housing the remains of St. Donatus, Bishop of Ebria, and the supposed remains of the dragon that killed him, plus several exquisite polychrome marble mosaics with allegorical depictions of animals and geometric motifs

-You will visit a traditional glass factory in Murano, the Vetreria Artistica Colleoni, with a demonstration of the making of two glass objects by a master craftsman, a tradition that dates back to 1291.
+You will visit a traditional Murano glass factory, the Vetreria Artistica Colleoni, with a demonstration of the making of two glass objects by a master craftsman, a tradition dating back to 1291.

-You will enjoy a 20% discount and you will participate in a unique activity in which you can become Cinderella for a moment and try a glass shoe similar to that of this fairytale princess.
-If the shoe happens to be your size, you will take it home with you as a souvenir.
+You will enjoy a 20% discount and participate in a curious activity in the purest Cinderella style and in which you will try on a glass shoe similar to that of this fairytale princess.
+If the shoe turns out to be your size, you will take it home with you as a souvenir.

-Please note that this tour ends in Murano, so it does not include the water cab ticket back to Venice, so you will have to take one of the vaporettos that make the trip from Murano to various points in Venice, such as San Marco, the train station and Fondamente Nove, among others.
-(Check how they work in their official website).
+Please note that this tour ends in Murano, that is, it does not include the water cab ticket back to Venice, so you will have to take one of the vaporettos that make the trip from Murano to various points of Venice, such as San Marco, the train station and Fondamente Nove, among others.
+(Check how they work on their official website).